evgenyantipin/react-socket-chat/README.md

   </a>
 </p>

-> This is chatting application
+- this is chatting application
-> development with nextJS socket.io 🌐
+- development with [nextJS](https://nextjs.org/), socket.io 📦
-> yarn install at least "node": ">=10.16.0" it implements in 'engine' in package.json.
+- yarn install at least "node": ">=10.16.0" it implements in 'engine' in package.json.

 ## Install